User Priscilla Stadler (

 Should I do more?
 I could try to call her.

-#9 Updated by Matt Gold almost 3 years ago
+#9 Updated by Matt Gold about 3 years ago

 Thanks, Marilyn.
 I'd let this lie until Monday.
 If you don't hear back from her by then, I'd write back to her, saying that you just want to check in again and see whether there is anything you can do to help or whether she can provide more info.
 I'd emphasize that we'd really like to help solve this problem as we value her participation in the Commons. thanks for your work on this.